How employee referral schemes can help SMEs

 Employee involvement

 Valuing people’s judgement and opinion and rewarding them for it with a bonus or another incentive?
-Win/win.
-This display of trust in your team’s ability to understand what the business needs and to fill a vacancy will make your team feel particularly engaged.
+Win-win.
+This display of trust in your team’s ability to understand what the business needs and to fill a vacancy will make people feel particularly engaged.
 If employees know that their recommendations for vacant positions are taken seriously, they’ll feel valued- as well as extra-invested in the future success of your business.

 How to implement an employee referral scheme

-If you decide to implement an employee referral scheme when you need to fill a vacancy, the first step is to produce a succinct job description for the role which explains what it involves and also tells a potential candidate about your business.
+• Once you're ready to go, it's important to begin by creating a concise & engaging job description that outlines the responsibilities of the role - and provides potential candidates with insights into your business.
 At a time when many employers are struggling to fill roles, it’s important to make the job and the working environment sounds as attractive possible.

-These days, most employers will publish job descriptions on their own websites.
-Once you have written and published a job description on your website – assuming this is something you want to do – share the link with the rest of your team members and encourage them to share this with their contacts.
+• These days, most employers will publish job descriptions on their own websites.
+Once you've written and published the job description, share the link with the rest of your team members and encourage them to share this with their contacts.

 Recruitment designed for SMEs